 THE STRATEGY EXECUTION CHALLENGE

-Low-performing organizations face a systematic erosion of portfolio value across three critical dimensions:
+Our research closes that gap.
+Low-performing organizations face systematic erosion of portfolio value across three dimensions:

 -

-34% unidentified – Strategic opportunities never surfaced due to misaligned portfolios and redundant iintiatives
+34% unidentified — Strategic opportunities never surfaced due to misaligned portfolios and redundant initiatives

 -

-31% lost – Value destroyed through outright iniatitive failure and cost overruns
+31% lost — Value destroyed through initiative failure and cost overruns

 -